 The following instructions apply to all types of supported media devices.
 To insert memory media, follow the steps as detailed below:

-- 1. Turn the memory media so that the contacts (metal areas) face down. - Insert the memory media into the memory media slot on the front of the computer. - 3.
+- 1. Turn the memory media so that the contacts (metal areas) face down. - Insert the memory media into the memory media slot on your computer. - 3.
 Press the memory media gently to ensure a firm connection is made.
-The memory media will be partially out of the slot.